event-engine/docs/docs/tutorial/part_VI.md

 ```

 Throwing an exception is the simplest way to protect invariants.
 However, with event sourcing we have a different
 (and in most cases) better option.
-This will be covered in the next part of the tutorial.
+This will be covered in the next part.